L00ka5z78/myAppBE/README.md

 then run the project in the backend: npm run start.
 If everything went right,
 you will see messages that server is running and database is connected.

+Some thoughts..
+This is actually my very first project written with login/register/logout feature that works.
+It took loads of time, a lot of effort, digging in docs, searching web looking for sollutions, and watching some videos how it is made.
+So final result is ok, but it was a real challege for me.

+The other thing is, that Im learning hard Typescript, and there is a typescript version on branch newDevelop.
+It has one bug which need to be fixed, and I hope I will do it soon.

 Some screenshots